rduplain/nixd/README.md

 2. Plan for primitive operations to be run repeatedly.
 Finish quickly.
 3. Do not write a DSL for file management.
 We already have one: shell.
 4. Set up `nixd boot` to run without dependencies on all target systems.
+5. Embrace Unix.
+Use exit status and stdio effectively.
-5. It's safe to use GNU bash and bashisms everywhere.
+6. It's safe to use GNU bash and bashisms everywhere.
-6. Readability counts.
+7. Readability counts.
-7. Avoid gymnastics.
+8. Avoid gymnastics.
 Readability counts most in packaging scripts.
-8. Use dynamic binding carefully.
+9. Use dynamic binding carefully.
 Explicitly export within a "nixd" namespace.

 Copyright (c) 2012, Ron DuPlain.
 BSD licensed.